A microscopic Ginzburg--Landau theory and singlet ordering in Sr$_2$RuO$_4$: Application to SRO

 An ultrasound spectroscopy experiment recently mapped out the symmetry-resolved elastic tensor of SRO~\cite{GhoshEA20}.
 The results indicate discontinuous jumps in the compressional elastic moduli ($A_{1g}$) and in only one of the shear elastic moduli ($B_{2g}$).
 This observation would be consistent with a two-component order parameter where the two components, if belonging to different irreps, form bilinears only in these two channels.
 As deduced from the direct product table of the irreps in Table~\ref{tab:Representations}, this would be the case for $B_{1g} + i A_{2g}$ and for $A_{1g} + i B_{2g}$.
-However, only the first of these cases would have symmetry-protected line nodes and thereby offer an explanation of the observed heat capacity~\cite{NishiZakiEA00}, heat conductivity~\cite{HassingerEA17}, and STM measurements~\cite{MadhavenEA19}.
+However, only the first of these cases would have symmetry-protected line nodes and thereby offer a robust explanation of the observed heat capacity~\cite{NishiZakiEA00}, heat conductivity~\cite{HassingerEA17}, and STM measurements~\cite{MadhavenEA19}.
 In Appendix~\ref{sec:AdvancedOP} we examine the order parameter combination $A_{1g} + i B_{2g}$ for completeness.
 The same conclusion that the heat capacity jump is inconsistent with the experimental data is reached for this order parameter, and the qualitative features remain fairly insensitive to the precise order parameters used.
+From a microscopic perspective this latter order parameter, $s'+id$, was recently found to be a viable candidate when including longer-range Coulomb terms in a random phase approximation scheme~\cite{RomerEA21}.